saul-chirinos/KPMG-Data-Analytics-Virtual-Experience-Program/README.md

 ## Data Insights and Presentation

-The final dashboard is shown below and can be downloaded in Tasks -> KPMG Virtual Internship - Data Quality Assessment - Task 3.
+The final dashboard is shown below and can be downloaded in Tasks -> KPMG Virtual Internship - Data Insights and Presentation - Task 3.

+*Note: You will need to have Tableau Desktop installed in order to view the dashboard and play around with it.*

 ![Sprocket Dashboard](Figures/dashboard.png)